 It is passed on from partner to partner through the transfer of sexual fluids and direct genital contact.
 While this is often through intercourse (vaginal, anal or oral), penetration, orgasm or ejaculation do not necessarily have to happen to pass the infection.
 Sharing sex toys can also lead to passing on an STI.
 However, casual contact (i.e. kissing or sharing towels) cannot transfer the infection.

 Chlamydia can be tested for very easily.
 Because chlamydia is asymptomatic in so many people, it is essential to get screening if there's a chance that you may have contracted it.
 Chlamydia can be tested using a swab from the vagina or a urine sample, depending on risk, a throat or rectal swab may also be recommended.

 You can purchase a chlamydia test that can be done at home using our Online Doctor service.
 If you test positive and are medically suitable, our online doctors can treat you at no extra charge.

 Treatment of chlamydia

 Treating chlamydia can be quite easily done, and with the correct course of antibiotics the treatment can be highly effective in curing the infection.
-Chlamydia treatment for uncomplicated infection usually consists of taking an antibiotic tablet for seven days.
+Chlamydia treatment for uncomplicated infection usually consists of taking an course of antibiotics for 7 days.

 Chlamydia is very easy to contract, but it is also an easily treatable condition.
-The practice of safe sex is very important if you want to avoid contracting an STI, and having regular testing will help in early detection and treatment.
+The practice of safe sex is very important if you want to reduce the risk of contracting an STI, and having regular testing will help in early detection and treatment.
 Tests and treatments are all available from our online doctor service.